 • Amazon.com offers you moringa honey produced in Haiti.
 Moringa Flower Pure Raw Mono-floral Honey – Retains Calcium in Body, Prevents Heart Disease- Monofloral Dark Honey- 8 Ounces.

-The reviews are good, with 4 stars out of 5.
+The reviews are good.
 There were some issues at one customer who received an exceptional honey at his first order but an “awful” one at his second order.
 Too bad he didn’t post the producer’s explanations he subsequently requested.

 “one of the best honey money can buy” says on May 9, 2017, on the Amazon review page.